Ryan Dalziel: Career

 On 26 January 2012, Dalziel scored his first career Rolex Sports Car Series pole position in the 2012 24 Hours of Daytona in the No. 8 Starworks Motorsport Riley-Ford Daytona Prototype.
 He went on to finish second in the race with teammates Allan McNish, Lucas Luhr, Enzo Potolicchio and Alex Popow.
 He won the Watkins Glen 200 and six podiums, finishing runner-up in the Rolex DP drivers championship.
 Also, Dalziel got three LMPC class wins at the American Le mans Series with Core, including Petit Le Mans.

+Dalziel aboard Starworks Motorsport's LMP2 at Shanghai in 2012.

-At the 2012 12 Hours of Sebring, Dalziel scored a surprise 3rd-overall finish with co-drivers Enzo Potolicchio and Stéphane Sarrazin, also taking 1st place in the WEC LMP2 class.
+At the 2012 12 Hours of Sebring, Dalziel scored a surprise third-overall finish with co-drivers Enzo Potolicchio and Stéphane Sarrazin, also taking first place in the WEC LMP2 class.
 He also won the 2012 24 Hours of Le Mans with Enzo Potolicchio and Tom Kimber-Smith, driving the Starworks Motorsport HPD ARX-03b in LMP2.
 As a result, he claimed the LMP2 teams championship.

-The Brit continued Starworks in the 2013 Rolex DP class.
+Dalziel continued Starworks in the 2013 Rolex DP class.
 Partnering with Alex Popow, he got one win and five podiums.
 He also competed in four ALMS rounds in different classes.

+Dalziel racing for the Patrón-branded Extreme Speed Motorsports team in 2015.

 In 2014, Dalziel was signed by Extreme Speed Motorsports to drive an HPD LMP2 at the new IMSA United SportsCar Championship, with Scott Sharp as co-driver.
-He got two overall podiums, but missed two rounds and collected four DNFs, ending 10th in the Prototype teams championship.
+He got two overall podiums, but missed two rounds and collected four DNFs, ending tenth in the Prototype teams championship.
 Later he drove in the final three rounds of the Pirelli World Challenge with an Effort Porsche 911 GT3, collecting two wins and three second-place finishes in six races.

 Dalziel continued with Extreme Speed Motorsports in 2015 but at the FIA World Endurance Championship.
 With David Heinemeier Hansson as third driver, he finished seventh in the standings.
 Also, he remained driving an Effort Porsche 911 GT3 in the Pirelli World Challenge.
 He claimed two wins and ten podiums in 17 races, finishing third in the standings despite missing two rounds.

+Ryan Dalziel won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 2015.

-In 2016, Dalziel will continue with ESM in the WEC, and will enter the IMSA SportsCar Championship with a VisitFlorida Racing Corvette DP at all rounds except Long Beach, due to a conflict with the WEC.
+In 2016, Dalziel would continue with ESM in the WEC, and will enter the IMSA SportsCar Championship with a VisitFlorida Racing Corvette DP at all rounds except Long Beach, due to a conflict with the WEC.